Accreditation

 Why get a degree from a CEPH accredited program?

-In general, there are three major practical implications for students of receiving a public health graduate degree from a non-accredited institution:
+In general, there are two major practical implications for students receiving a public health graduate degree from a non-accredited institution:

 Attending a CEPH-accredited unit means that you know that your degree program has completed a multi-level review and was found to meet the nationally-agreed-upon standards developed by public health academics and practitioners.